Galadirith/learn-github/README.md

   ![](img/azure-init-4.png)

-  You should wait for 5 minutes to allow your project to be initialised.
+  You should wait for 5 minutes to allow your new project to be initialised.
   This will make sure that all the notebooks in this workshop can run.
   After waiting five minues you can click on the `learn-github` folder link.
 This will display a list of all the notebooks for this workshop.